ucll-scripting/exercises/01-basic-python/05-strings/01-format-time/explanations.md

 ## Padding Strings

-For single digit numbers, you need to add leading zeros: e.g., `"5"` must be expanded to `"05"`.
-Consult the [Python docs](https://docs.python.org/3/library/stdtypes.html#string-methods).
-Hint: `rjust`.
+We want each component two be exactly two digits long.
+This means that single digit numbers such as `"5"` need [padding](https://lmgtfy.app/?q=python+padding+string) to turn them into `"05"`.